Heavy metal singer pleads not guilty in California murder-for-hire case

 VISTA, California Heavy metal singer Tim Lambesis, the frontman for Christian rock band As I Lay Dying, pleaded not guilty on Thursday to a charge of soliciting the murder of his estranged wife.

-North San Diego County Superior Court Judge Martin Staven set bail for Lambesis at $3 million (1.9 million pounds).
+North San Diego County Superior Court Judge Martin Staven set bail for Lambesis at $3 million.
 He ordered Lambesis to surrender his passport, stay away from his wife Meggan and their three children and remain in San Diego county except to meet with his attorney.

 If convicted, Lambesis faces up to nine years in prison.